gabriel-ing/SimpliPyTEM/docs/index.rst

    `pip install pyQT5==5.14`

-Unfortunately making pyQT5==5.14 th default leads to the program not running on macs (at least on my computer running python3.10), so I have not made this the default.
+Unfortunately making pyQT5==5.14 th default leads to the program not running on macs (at least on my computer), so I have not made this the default.

 Alternatively, one user has reported that uninstalling openCV and installing the 'headless' version also works:

    `pip uninstall opencv-python`
    `pip install opencv-python-headless`

-If this fix still doesn't work, I don't immediately have a solution, try googling parts of the error message,  and raise an issue on the SimpliPyTEM github page and I can you debug.
+Please let me know if you do have this or any other issues and I'll add to this!

 Indices
 -------